Site icon EmbedSocial

 How to Manage Google Reviews for Multiple Business Locations?

-Managing Google reviews for multiple locations can be very challenging.
-Businesses that operate on multiple physical locations need to have separate locations for each office or store, which means they need to have separate Google business accounts for all the locations.
+Managing Google reviews for multiple locations can be very challenging, as businesses with multiple physical locations need separate Google locations.

 Understanding multi-location review management